Jack Coe

 Jack Coe (March 11, 1918 – December 16, 1956) was an American Pentecostal evangelist, nicknamed "the man of reckless faith".
 He was one of the first faith healers in the United States with a touring tent ministry after World War II.
 Coe was ordained in the Assemblies of God in 1944, and began to preach while still serving in World War II.
 In the following twelve years, he traveled the U.S. organizing tent revivals to spread his message.
-Coe was frequently the center of controversy, preached extensively through the South, and employed some 80 persons."
+Coe was frequently the center of controversy, preached extensively through the South, and employed some 80 persons.

 Early life

 Jack Coe was born in Oklahoma City, Oklahoma, the seventh child of George Henry and Blanche Zoe (Mays) Coe of Pleasantville, Venango County, Pennsylvania, and Oklahoma City.
 His parents later placed him in an orphanage.
 He left there in 1935 at the age of 17.
 A heavy drinker, he joined the Army after World War II began.
 He later claimed to have experienced a miracle during his time in the military that caused him to become a Christian minister.
 Coe had close ties with the Assemblies of God, and preached several meetings while he was in the Army.
 He was ordained in 1944, and began his career as an itinerant preacher.

+Through an entirely paternal line, Coe was a direct descendant of English colonist Robert Coe who moved to America from England in 1634.